MultiQC/MultiQC/docs/modules/picard.md

 ### Sample names

-Historically, MultiQC supported Picard tools QC outputs merged together into one file from different samples and tools.
-In order to handle this correctly, MultiQC needed to take the sample name elsewhere rather than the file name, so it tried to parse the command line recorded in the output header.
-E.g., `GcBias` tool output contains a header line like this:
+MultiQC supports outputs from multiple runs of a Picard tool merged together into one file.
+In order to handle multiple sample data in on file correctly, MultiQC needed to take the sample name elsewhere rather than the file name.
+For this reason, MultiQC attempts to parse the command line recorded in the output header.
+For example, an output from the `GcBias` tool contains a header line like this:

 ```
 # net.sf.picard.analysis.CollectGcBiasMetrics REFERENCE_SEQUENCE=/reference/genome.fa
 INPUT=/alignments/P0001_101/P0001_101.bam OUTPUT=P0001_101.collectGcBias.txt ...
 ```

-So MultiQC would extract the BAM file name that goes after `INPUT=` and take `P0001_101` as a sample name.

-For legacy reasons, this approach is still the default (with a fallback to the file name if the command cannot be found or parsed), however, it is possible to switch to using the file names as sample names by default.
-To do so, use the following config option:
+MultiQC would extract the BAM file name that goes after `INPUT=` and take `P0001_101` as a sample name.
+If MultiQC fails to parse the command line for any reason, it will fall back to using the file name.
+It is also possible to force using the file names as sample names by enabling the following config option:

 ```yaml
 picard_config: